jeremiah-c-leary/vhdl-style-guide/docs/entity_rules.rst

 entity_012
 ##########

-This rule checks the entity name in the **end entity** statement is uppercase.
+This rule checks the case of the entity name in the **end entity** statement.

-Uppercasing the entity name makes it stand out.
+..
+NOTE::  The default is uppercase.

+   Refer to the section `Configuring Uppercase and Lowercase Rules <configuring_case.html>`_ for information on changing the default case.

 **Violation**